 Also, you don’t have to shout over your cooling!
 Ductless is whisper-quiet.
 There’s no more turning up the TV or speaking louder than you should just to stay cool.

 Read More: Rebates and Financing Options For Treasure Valley Heat Pump and Mini Split Installations

 Heat Pump and Mini Split Installation in Meridian, ID

 As a certified Diamond Dealer for Mitsubishi, we believe ductless heating and cooling is the best option for older homes, new construction, and everything in between.
 When customers come to us with problems like bedrooms that are too hot or cold, they’re amazed at how well this solution works.

-As a result, we’re seeing mini splits becoming more popular in Meridian, Boise, Eagle, and Kuna.
+As a result, we’re seeing heat pump and mini split installations in Meridian, ID homes becoming more popular.
+The same goes from other Boise Metro areas, and as far as Cascade and McCall in Valley County.
 If you’d like to learn more, download our free product guide.
 Or, call or email us at Snowflake Air for a free consultation.